umangtdesai/MBE-Data-Analysis/asadeg02_gxy9598/README.md

 # Project Description And Ideas

-The Main project we are assigned is a spark project named "South Boston Neighborhood Development" the goal of which is to Identify buildings that may not even be on the market yet and then finding contact information of the person/people who own it and permit number of the building.
+The Main project we are assigned is a spark project named "South Boston Neighborhood Development" the goal of which is to identify buildings that may not even be on the market yet and then finding contact information of the person/people who own it and permit number of the buildings.
 Since the initial project doesn't meet the requiemetns for project#1 we decided to define some interesting questions whithin the scope of our main project which could be potentially answered using the datasets given to us by spark.
-Answring these questions and analysing these answers could also provide a solution for the main project.
+Answring these questions and analysing their answers could also provide a solution for the main project.

-The two quesotions to be answred are following:
+The two quesotions to be answred are the following:

 1- Finding information about the buildings/properties in the most dangereous neighborhood of Boston area.
 These infomation include the value of these porpeties, type of the crimes happening in the neighbourhood, perimit number of buildings, owners of the porpeties,...